 In the summer of 1934, Chee Soo was invited to Chan Li's class, and that was the beginning of the training in the vast range of Taoist martial, philosophical, healing and cultural arts that he maintained throughout his life as the President of the International Taoist Society.

-As the President of Lishi International and Overseas President of the Weihai Wushu Association, he visits regularly and has forged strong links with the roots of Lishi and with Taoists across China.
+As the President of the International Daoist Society and Lishi International, he visits regularly and has forged strong links with the roots of Lishi and with Taoists across China.

 For the past decade, Laoba has been the Overseas President of the Weihai Wushu Association and in September 2017 he was honoured to accept the position of Vice President of the Shandong Wushu Association.
 Shandong is a regional province of China and is larger than England and Wales combined.
 It is the second most populous province of China, with a population of 100 million.

 Shandong has played a major role in Chinese history from the beginning of Chinese civilization and served as a pivotal cultural and religious site for Taoism.